reaktor/Neliohinnat/README.md

 ## Data sources

 Apartment price data for the postal codes is from [Statistics Finland][statfi] open data [API][statfi-api] (see [Terms of Use][statfi-terms]).
 Postal code region names, municipalities and population data is from Statistics Finland [Paavo - Open data by postal code area][paavo].
-These data sets are accessed with the [pxweb] package from [rOpenGov], see source code for details.

 Postal code area map is from [Duukkis] and licensed under CC BY 4.0.

-The data is accessed with the [gisfin] package from [rOpenGov], see source code for details.
+The data sets are accessed with the [pxweb and [gisfin] package from [rOpenGov].
+See the script `source/get_data.R` for details.

 [statfi]: http://tilastokeskus.fi/meta/til/ashi.html
 [statfi-api]: http://www.stat.fi/org/avoindata/api.html